spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/building-pages/oryx-pages.md

 ### Merge selector

-To replace existing content, provided by [presets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-presets.html), you need to define the content that you want to merge and, optionally, the merge strategy.
+To replace existing content provided by [presets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-presets.html), you need to define the content that you want to merge and, optionally, the merge strategy.

 The selected content is defined by the `merge.selector` field.
 The following example shows how the provided data replaces the home page.